msacchi/SeismicLab/README.md

 First do the following:

- * Copy file ./SETPATH/setpah.m into your working directory and modify it.
+ * Copy the file ./SETPATH/setpah.m into your working directory and modify it
- * Run setpath to have access to SeismicLab codes, data and demos.
+ * Run setpath to have access to SeismicLab codes, data and demos
  * Good luck

 The old SeismicLab software from 1997 was written to provide examples to undergraduates taking my.